-[Photo] WOLFGANG R. SCHMITT Chairman of the Board and Chief Executive Officer Rubbermaid Incorporated Mr. Schmitt, age 55, has served as Chairman of the Board of Rubbermaid Incorporated since 1993, and as Chief Executive Officer since 1992.
-He previously was elected President and Chief Operating Officer in 1991, Executive Vice President in 1987 and President of the Home Products Division in 1984.
-He joined Rubbermaid Incorporated in 1966 and has been employed in various marketing and research and development assignments.
-Mr. Schmitt is a director of Rubbermaid Incorporated and Parker-Hannifin Corporation and serves as a trustee of Otterbein College.
+[Photo] WOLFGANG R. SCHMITT Chairman of the Board Value America, Inc. Mr. Schmitt, age 56, has served as Chairman of the Board of Value America, Inc. since November 1999 and as Vice Chairman of the Board of Newell Rubbermaid Inc. since its inception on March 24, 1999 as a result of the merger of Newell Co. and Rubbermaid Incorporated.
+Prior to the merger, he had served as Chairman of the Board of Rubbermaid Incorporated since 1993, and as Chief Executive Officer since 1992.
+Mr. Schmitt is a director of Parker Hannifin Corporation, and serves as a trustee of Otterbein College.
 He has been a director of the Corporation since 1994.
-[Photo] RANDALL L. TOBIAS Mr. Tobias, age 57, served as Chairman of the Board and Chief Executive Officer of Eli Lilly and Company from June 1993 until his retirement as Chief Executive Officer on June 30, 1998, and as Chairman on December 31, 1998.
+[Photo] RANDALL L. TOBIAS Eli Lilly and Company Mr. Tobias, age 58, served as Chairman of the Board and Chief Executive Officer of Eli Lilly and Company from June 1993 until June 30, 1998.
+He served as Executive Chairman of Eli Lilly and Company until his retirement on December 31, 1998 and is serving as Chairman Emeritus since his retirement.
 He previously had been Vice Chairman of the Board of AT&T since 1986, and had been employed by AT&T since 1964.
-Mr. Tobias is a director of Phillips Petroleum, Inc. and Knight-Ridder, Inc. and is Chairman Emeritus of Eli Lilly and Company.
-He is a member of the Business Council.
+Mr. Tobias is a director of Phillips Petroleum, Inc., Agilent Technologies, Inc. and Knight-Ridder, Inc. He is a member of the Business Council.
 He is chairman of the board of trustees of Duke University and a trustee of the Colonial Williamsburg Foundation.
 He has been a director of the Corporation since 1994.
-TERM EXPIRING AT THE 2001 ANNUAL MEETING OF STOCKHOLDERS (CLASS OF 2001) [Photo] PASTORA SAN JUAN CAFFERTY Professor University of Chicago Mrs. Cafferty, age 58, has been a Professor since 1985 at the University of Chicago's School of Social Service Administration where she has been a member of the faculty since 1971.
-Mrs. Cafferty is a director of the People's Energy Corporation, Harris Trust and Savings Bank, Harris Bancorp, Inc., Harris Bankmont, Inc., and Waste Management Holdings, Inc. and a Trustee of The Lyric Opera and Rush- Presbyterian-St. Luke's Medical Center in Chicago.
+MEMBERS OF THE BOARD OF DIRECTORS CONTINUING IN OFFICE TERM EXPIRING AT THE 2001 ANNUAL MEETING OF STOCKHOLDERS (CLASS OF 2001) [Photo] PASTORA SAN JUAN CAFFERTY University of Chicago Mrs. Cafferty, age 59, has been a Professor since 1985 at the University of Chicago's School of Social Service Administration where she has been a member of the faculty since 1971.
+Mrs. Cafferty is a director of the Peoples' Energy Corporation, Bankmont Financial Corporation and its subsidiaries, Harris Trust and Savings Bank, Harris Bancorp, Inc. and Waste Management Holdings, Inc. and a Trustee of the Lyric Opera Association and Rush-Presbyterian-St. Luke's Medical Center in Chicago.
 She has been a director of the Corporation since 1976.
-5